Wilhelmine Amalie of Brunswick-Lüneburg: Empress Dowager

-In 1711, Wilhelmine Amalie was widowed, and her mother-in-law became the interim regent until her brother-in-law, the Archduke Charles, could return from Spain where he was the Austrian nominee for the Spanish throne during the War of the Spanish Succession.
+In 1711, Wilhelmine Amalie became a widow, after Joseph died of smallpox, and her mother-in-law became the interim regent until her brother-in-law, the Archduke Charles, could return from Spain where he was the Austrian nominee for the Spanish throne during the War of the Spanish Succession.
 At the death of her spouse, the stress caused the venereal disease of Wilhelmine Amalie to return in full force after several years remission.

-When Charles returned, he was proclaimed as the new Holy Roman Emperor, Charles VI.
+When Charles returned, he was elected as the new Holy Roman Emperor, Charles VI.

 His inability to produce male heirs irked Charles VI and eventually led to the promulgation of the Pragmatic Sanction of 1713, a document which abolished male-only succession and declared his lands indivisible.
-The new Emperor favoured his own daughters over those of Joseph I and Wilhelmine Amalie, in the succession, ignoring a decree he had signed during the reign of his father, Leopold I.
+The new emperor favoured his own daughters over those of Joseph I and Wilhelmine Amalie, in the succession, ignoring the Mutual Pact of Succession he had signed during the reign of his father, Leopold I.